speckdavid/decoupling-transformer/README.md

 - `min_number_leaves` (int): maximum number of leaves
 - `max_leaf_size` (int): maximum domain size product of variables in a leaf
 - `factoring_time_limit` (int): timeout for computing the factoring
-- `optimize_leaf_unique_lstate` (bool): leaves for which every global operator induces a unique leaf state are optimized
 - `prune_fork_leaf_state_spaces` (bool): run simulation-based pruning in fork leaves to reduce their state space

 ## Decoupled task to SAS or PDDL